×

 We asked expats in Korcula what banks they use and there advice about banking.
 They advised:

 "Korcula is a beautiful island known for its stunning beaches, crystal clear waters, and rich history, making it an attractive destination for expats looking to retire.
 Before making the move, there are several things you should know.
 Firstly, you should be aware of the visa requirements.
 Croatia is part of the European Union, so if you're from an EU country, you can live in Korcula without a visa.
 However, if you're from outside the EU, you'll need to apply for a long-term stay visa.
 The cost of living in Korcula is relatively low compared to many Western countries.
 However, it's important to budget carefully as the island is a popular tourist destination, which can drive up prices, especially during the summer months.
 Healthcare in Croatia is of a high standard, with a mix of public and private providers.
 As an expat, you'll need to have health insurance to cover any medical costs.
 It's worth researching the best options for you before you move.
 The official language is Croatian, and while English is widely spoken in tourist areas and by younger generations, many older locals may not speak it.
 Learning some basic Croatian phrases can help you integrate into the local community.
 The climate in Korcula is Mediterranean, with hot summers and mild winters.
 It's important to consider how you'll cope with the heat, especially if you're from a cooler climate.
 Croatia's tax system can be complex, so it's advisable to seek advice from a financial advisor who is familiar with both your home country's tax system and Croatia's.
 This will help you understand any potential tax liabilities.
 Finally, it's important to understand that while Korcula is a beautiful place to live, it can be quiet, especially outside of the tourist season.
 If you're used to a busy social life, you may need to adjust your expectations.
-However, the island's natural beauty and relaxed pace of life can offer a peaceful and fulfilling retirement," commented one expat who made the move to Korcula.
+However, the island's natural beauty and relaxed pace of life can offer a peaceful and fulfilling retirement," wrote one member in Korcula.

 What do expats in Korcula appreciate most about the local culture?

 "Expats in Korcula, appreciate the warm and welcoming nature of the local people, who are always ready to help and make newcomers feel at home.
 They also love the rich history and tradition that is evident in the architecture, festivals, and local customs.
 The relaxed pace of life is another aspect that expats enjoy, as it allows them to slow down and appreciate the beauty of their surroundings.
 The local cuisine, which is a blend of Mediterranean and Balkan influences, is another highlight for many expats.
 They also appreciate the strong sense of community in Korcula, where people look out for each other and socialize regularly.
 The stunning natural beauty of the island, with its clear blue waters and lush green landscapes, is also a major draw for expats.
-Lastly, expats appreciate the safety and cleanliness of Korcula, making it a great place to raise a family or retire," remarked one expat living in Korcula, Croatia.
+Lastly, expats appreciate the safety and cleanliness of Korcula, making it a great place to raise a family or retire," explained one expat living in Korcula, Croatia.

 What do expats find most challenging?

 "Expats in Korcula often find the language barrier to be the most challenging aspect of the local culture.
 Croatian is a Slavic language that is quite complex and difficult to learn, especially for English speakers.
 Another challenge is the slower pace of life, which can be frustrating for those accustomed to a faster, more efficient lifestyle.
 Things often take longer to get done in Korula, and businesses may not operate with the same sense of urgency as in other countries.
 Understanding and adapting to the local customs and traditions can also be challenging.
 Croatian culture is rich and diverse, with a strong emphasis on family, religion, and national pride.
 This can sometimes make it difficult for expats to integrate and feel accepted.
 The bureaucracy in Croatia can also be a challenge for expats.
 Dealing with government agencies, utilities, and other official matters can be a slow and complicated process, often requiring a lot of paperwork and patience.
 Lastly, while Croatians are generally friendly and welcoming, they can also be quite reserved.
-This can make it difficult for expats to form deep, meaningful relationships with the locals," commented one expat who made the move to Korcula.
+This can make it difficult for expats to form deep, meaningful relationships with the locals," said one expat in Korcula.

 Is there a lot of crime in Korcula?